willviles/Immerse/README.md

       // Define which devices to target.
 Defaults to both.
       devices: ['touch', 'desktop'],

+      // Define which breakpoints to target.
+Defaults to all.
+      breakpoints: ['mobile', 'tablet', 'mdDesktop', 'lgDesktop'],

       // Define runtime.
 Defaults to when the section is enteringDown & enteringUp.
       // All runtimes: ['init', 'enteringDown', 'enteringUp', 'enteredDown', 'enteredUp', 'exitingDown', 'exitingUp']
       runtime: ['enteringDown', 'enteringUp'],